Public Budgeting & Finance

 Free Sample Issue: Spring 2013 - Featuring article "Budgetary Sustainability in the Presence of Macroeconomic and Financial Market Instability."

 Free 30-Day Trial: Register here - Enjoy free access to select Wiley titles for 30 days.

-Philip Joyce is Professor of Management, Finance and Leadership at the Maryland School of Public Policy.
+Philip Joyce is Professor of Public Policy at the Maryland School of Public Policy.
 He has published extensively on public budgeting and finance issues.
 His latest book is The Congressional Budget Office: Honest Numbers, Power and Policymaking (Georgetown Press, 2011).
 Phil also has twelve years of public sector work experience, including five years each with the Illinois Bureau of the Budget and the U.S. Congressional Budget Office.